The Good Daughters of Isaan (2) – Challenging the “victim” narrative of mia farang - The Isaan Record

 Certain villages or subdistricts began to become known for their connection to Western men and attracted media interest.
 In one village in Roi Et, dubbed “Swiss Village,” more than 18 percent of the households had a Western son-in-law.
 Although most of the women lived with their husbands in Switzerland, their remittances had benefitted these rural communities.

-In another area with a high number of Western men married to Isaan women in Udon Thani, a kindergartener was quoted as saying, “I want to be a mia farang when I grow up” in a 2008 Khom Chat Luek article.
+In another area with a high number of Western men married to Isaan women in Nong Khai, a kindergartener was quoted as saying, “I want to be a mia farang when I grow up” in a 2008 Khom Chat Luek article.

 Readers were scandalized and government officials and university lecturers expressed outrage, worrying that “the emphasis on economic security signals the decline of the family institution in Isaan.”